TongaOfficial Name: Kingdom of Tonga

 Travel & Transportation

-TRAFFIC SAFETY AND ROAD CONDITIONS: While in Tonga, U.S. citizens may encounter road conditions that differ significantly from those in the United States.
+Road Conditions and Safety: Road conditions vary throughout the country.
+A driver must look out for changes in traffic, road and weather conditions, and reduce speed accordingly. .
 The information below concerning Tonga is provided for general reference only and may not be totally accurate in a particular location or circumstance.

 No roadside assistance is available.
 Traffic moves on the left in Tonga.
 While roads in Nuku’alofa are paved, most other roads are not.
 Animals and unwary pedestrians walking in the road make night driving on unlit secondary roads hazardous.
 There are no stop lights in the country; drivers are required to stop at all roundabouts and allow vehicles on the right side to proceed.
 For specific information concerning Tonga driving permits, vehicle inspection, road tax, and mandatory insurance, please contact the Consulate General of Tonga in San Francisco.